Queenslanders can count on our support throughout the COVID-19 pandemic and as our communities recover.

 Keeping our people safe

 Prevention is our first line of defence.
-As well as following the advice from Queensland Health, we’re minimising exposure risks through ramped-up personal protective hygiene measures, splitting crews, and deploying crews from home rather than depots wherever possible.
+As well as following the advice from Queensland Health, we’re minimising exposure risks through ramped-up personal protective hygiene measures and COVID-safe work practices.

 We have robust business continuity plans in place.
 As always, we have essential equipment and key personnel based at strategic locations, and we’re working closely with our supply chains.
 This means we can continue to respond as quickly as possible.